Yandex Cloud

 Smart Protection rulesSmart Protection rules

 Smart Protection is a rule that sends traffic, based on specified conditions, for automatic analysis using machine learning and behavioral analysis algorithms.
+This rule ensures L7 DDoS protection.
+If there is no such rule, or the rule is in Logging only mode, the protection does not apply and traffic reaches the protected resource.
 Depending on the selected action, suspicious requests are sent to SmartCaptcha for additional verification or get blocked.

 Web Application Firewall rules engage a WAF profile to analyze traffic for compliance with the WAF basic rule sets.
+These rules also enable Smart Protection against L7 DDoS.
 Depending on the selected action, suspicious requests are sent to SmartCaptcha for additional verification or get blocked.

 You can use the following SmartCaptcha CAPTCHA options to verify requests compliant with the Smart Protection and Web Application Firewall rules: